How much does it cost?

 Why is your minimum commitment 32 weeks when other colleges require a 40-week commitment?

 We keep the minimum number of weeks as low as possible to keep the privilege of College residence within reach of everyone irrespective of their circumstances.
 We also seek to accommodate visitors during vacations to subsidise student fees.
+Students do not need to vacate (or empty) their rooms during mid-term breaks.
+The room needs to be left in good conditions in a case of visitor occupying that room in the student’s absence.
+There are lockable cupboards in each room and storage areas in the College if students wish to secure their items.

 You are welcome to stay beyond the minimum 32 weeks and can have first call on your room if you so choose.
 You will be charged a daily rate.